Feral Cats, Are They Always Feral?

 The photo below is the last one.
 I've always loved it because it's a statement to our total obliviousness to reality at times.
 We were always dog people, for years and years.
 We once had three dogs at one time and when they all finally died, we decided to try cats because we had begun to travel a bit and they are easier to care for.
 When we ordered tags for Benny, Scarlett and General, we ordered the same tags we had ordered for years for our dogs, never giving it a thought.
 When my daughter visited us one Sunday, she said, "Mom, you do realize the cats have bones around their necks, don't you?"

 General left us in March.
 He was 16 1/2 years old.
-I won't write about him again because it hurts too much, but I am glad I wrote his story here.
+I won't write about him again because it hurts too much, but I am glad I wrote his story here on HubPages.
 He was our boy.
 We will miss him forever.
+He rests in peace under a row of elephant ears in our backyard.